risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-postgres.md

 ## Data type mapping

-For the MySQL data type mapping table, see the [Data type mapping table](/guides/ingest-from-postgres-cdc.md#data-type-mapping) under the Ingest data from MySQL CDC topic.
+For the PostgreSQL data type mapping table, see the [Data type mapping table](/guides/ingest-from-postgres-cdc.md#data-type-mapping) under the Ingest data from PostgreSQL CDC topic.

 Note that only one-dimensional arrays can be sinked to PostgreSQL.